BgeeDB/bgee-unil/src/markdown/support/expression-comparison/expression-comparison.md

 You can export all the results (not only the current page) in a TSV file by clicking the button "TSV".
 Results are not sorted in the export, thus sorting using columns has no effect on the generated TSV file.

-Alternatively, you can copy all results to clipboard, the sorting will be conserved, but tabs and line returns are UTF-8 encoded in that process (respectively as '%09' and '%0D%0A').
+Alternatively, you can copy all results to the clipboard, the sorting will be conserved, but tabs and line returns are UTF-8 encoded in that process (respectively as '%09' and '%0D%0A').

 ![](../img/doc/expression-comparison/expr-comp-export.png)